Carolyn is a registered nurse/midwife with qualifications in Women’s Health, Frontline Management and Health Systems Management.

-Carolyn was the Nurse Unit Manager of Emergency, at the Royal Women’s for seven years, which included the period when the Women’s relocated from Carlton to Parkville.
-During her time as unit manager, emergency established an early pregnancy assessment service as a stand-alone clinic, expanded the assessment centre (maternity) to a 24 hour / seven day a week service, and undertook the management of admissions and the acute CASA crisis care unit within emergency.
+Carolyn was the Nurse Unit Manager of Emergency, at the Royal Women’s for seven years.
+During her time as unit manager, Emergency established an early pregnancy assessment service as a stand-alone clinic, expanded the assessment centre (maternity) to a 24 hour / 7day a week service, and undertook the management of Admissions and the acute CASA crisis care unit within emergency.

-In 2011 Carolyn was seconded to undertake a one-year project (BEST – Better Emergency Service Times) which identified barriers and developed hospital wide initiatives to improve emergency department patient waiting times.
-In 2012 she completed the Professional (Graduate) Certificate in Health Systems Management at Melbourne University.
+In 2011 Carolyn was seconded to undertake the BEST (Better Emergency Service Times) project which identified barriers and developed Emergency and hospital wide initiatives to improve emergency department patient waiting times.

-Carolyn has gained more than eight years’ experience in redesign and project management across the Women’s different health streams and teams.
-She works closely within the quality and safety unit to undertake organisation-wide improvement and innovation activities, coach project leads and teams, provide improvement training to staff and facilitate groups to understand problems and generate solutions.
+Carolyn works closely within the quality and safety unit to undertake organisation-wide improvement and innovation activities, coach teams, provide training to staff and facilitate groups to understand problems and generate solutions.

 Why I do what I do